trek-view/basecamp/_posts/2022-04-15-using-ffmpeg-process-gopro-fusion-fisheye.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/sSeV3XcnWWw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can still see the stitch lines, especially as lighting levels have not been normalised.
-However, the stitch line is much smoother in this output.
+You can still see the stitch lines, especially as lighting levels have not been normalised between front and back, however, the stitch line is much smoother in this output.

 ## 6. Pros and cons of Fusion2Sphere vs ffmpeg